Predicting Phenotypes from Brain Connection Structure: The BaCon Model

 Extensions of spike-and-slab priors \citep{George_McCulloch_1993, Kuo_Mallick_1997, Brown_etal_1998} are applied in selecting the regression predictors from the $q$ cluster representatives:

-When the Laplace approximation is applied to the response $w_i$ to obtain the regression outcome $y_i$, the variance of $y_i$ may depend on~$i$, as in Poisson and binomial responses.
-If an additional vector of known predictors $\boldsymbol{r}_i$ is available in an investigation, it could be included in regression equation~(\ref{eta_i}) along with a set of regression coefficients.
+When the Laplace approximation is applied to the response $w_i$ to model regression outcome $y_i$, variance $\sigma_i^2$ may depend on~$i$, as in Poisson and binomial responses.
+If an additional vector of known predictors $\boldsymbol{r}_i$ is available, it could be included in regression equation~(\ref{eta_i}) along with its regression coefficients.

 The linear predictor $\eta_i$ in expression (\ref{eta_i}) relies on a vector of cluster-specific indicators, $\boldsymbol{\gamma}=(\gamma_1,\ldots,\gamma_q)$.
 If $\gamma_{k}=0$, none of the covariates belonging to cluster~$k$ are associated with the response.
 If $\gamma_{k}=1$, cluster representative $\boldsymbol{u}_k$ appears as a regressor in equation (\ref{eta_i}).
 The number of clusters associated with the response is then $q_1 =\sum_{j=1}^q \gamma_j$.
 The remaining $q_0 =q-q_1$ clusters are not associated with the response.
 For example, consider again Figure \ref{F:toy_CoBaNa}, where one covariate from each cluster is the~representative, as described above in Option \textit{(i)}.
 Of the $q=9$ cluster representatives, $q_1=3$ are predictors and the remaining $q_0=6$ are non-predictors.